WordPress/openverse/documentation/projects/proposals/infrastructure_improvements/20240105_implementation_plan_move_remaining_services_to_openverse_org.md

-However, having smaller root modules is good for Terraform performance (it's already rather slow in `next/production`), and considering the potential volume of Cloudflare page and WAF rules (we already have heaps, they're just not in Terraform), I think this is a good opportunity to prevent unnecessarily increasing the size of `next/production`.
+However, having smaller root modules is good for Terraform performance (it's already rather slow in `next/production`), and considering the potential volume of Cloudflare Page, Cache, and WAF rules (we already have heaps, they're just not in Terraform), I think this is a good opportunity to prevent unnecessarily increasing the size of `next/production`.

 ```{admonition} Question to reviewers